cjsharp4/GleamGlumScraper/README.md

 # GleamGlumScraper

 This scraper was built to create a real-world dataset of ‘ee’ and ‘uh’ words.
-The dataset must include the facial movements of the face that said the word.
+This dataset of video clips must include the facial movements of the face that said the word.

 --Generating the YouTube Links--